ssec/sift/doc/source/PACKAGING-mtgsift.rst

 How to get started using the CMake build system
 ===============================================

-The following documentation gives a step-by-step introduction how to intially set up a MTG-Sift development environment from scratch using the CMake-based build system.
+The following documentation gives a step-by-step introduction how to initially set up a MTG-Sift development environment from scratch using the CMake-based build system.